J3698/j3698.github.io/_posts/2021-07-18-the-infrastructure-loading-data-and-writing-models.markdown

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Ftraining%2Fdownload_data.sh&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

 The script downloads the files and moves them to a datasets directory.
 One thing to note is that the datasets do take up a lot of memory.
-Also, I got a few errors while unzipping the files... which I ignored...
+Another thing to note is that I got a few errors while unzipping the files... which I ignored...

 Next up was writing the dataset class.
 PyTorch already includes dataset classes for MS COCO, and a generic dataset class that works for WikiArt, so I leveraged those.
 However, technically one datapoint is a photo from MS COCO, and a painting from WikiArt.
-This means that a style transfer dataset's length would be length(wikiart) * length(mscoco), or ~10 billion, which is not reasonable.
+This means that a style transfer dataset's length would be length(wikiart) * length(mscoco), or ~10 billion, which is unreasonable.

-The IterableDataset class solves the big dataset problem; it doesn't decide ahead of time which datapoints will appear.
-On one hand this allows the model to always see new examples.
-However it wouldn't allow me to train the model on just a few examples, as new examples would always be chosen.
-Another fix is to pick a random fixed set of datapoints ahead of time; in this case the model wouldn't be seeing new data, but debugging on the same few examples would be easy.
+The IterableDataset doesn't decide ahead of time which datapoints will appear, solving the issue of a dataset with 10 billion items.
+The IterableDataset also allows the model to always see new examples.
+However, it makes debugging on just a few fixed examples difficult.
+Another method is to pick a random fixed set of datapoints ahead of time; in this case the model wouldn't be seeing new data, but debugging on the same few examples would be easy.
 I ended up implementing both methods; the former for large-scale training, and the latter for debugging.

 Now lets dive into the dataset code.
 I'll only explain the IterableDataset version, as I think there's more to learn there.
 The whole thing is [here](https://github.com/J3698/AdaIN-reimplementation/blob/main/data.py).

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Ftraining%2Fdata.py%23L18-L21&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

 This function returns the transforms we want to apply to each item in the dataset.
 One reason we resize is for memory efficiency.
 Additionally, throughout the model the dimension of the images get halfed repeatedly and then doubled repeatedly; if the dimension is ever odd before halving, then the input and output image sizes will be different, and we won't be able to compare them.
-The crop forces the model to be able to adapt more during training, but probably isn't necessary.
+While likely unnecessary, the crop forces the model to be able to adapt more during training.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Ftraining%2Fdata.py%23L24-L35&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

 In the dataset constructor I create the MS COCO and WikiArt datasets and set the random seed used to pick new datapoints.
 Note that labels for coco ("coco_annotations") aren't necessary for style transfer, as I just need the images.
-However, the PyTorch CocoCaptions dataset requires them as an argument, and I wanted to re-use that class.
-I also have an "exclude_style" flag; this is because when I first tested the models, I didn't use the style images.
+However they are required as an argument to the ready-made PyTorch CocoCaptions dataset, which I wanted to reuse.
+The "exclude_style" flag was used when I first tested the models, as I didn't use the style images.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Ftraining%2Fdata.py%23L41-L54&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

 The next interesting function was \_\_iter\_\_.
-This gets called right before we start looping through the dataset.
-It also gets called for each "worker" that is preparing data in parallel.
+This gets called before we start looping through the dataset, and for each "worker" that is preparing data in parallel.
 When multiple workers are used in PyTorch, the IterableDataset gets copied for each worker.
 So if we have four workers, four IterableDatasets will be used to prepare data in parallel.

 When I check whether worker info is not None, I'm essentially checking if there are multiple workers.
 If there are, each IterableDataset needs to set its random state so that it doesn't return the same datapoints as the other workers.
 Each IterableDataset also has to change its length; if we want a dataset of length 32 and we have four workers, each worker should return 8 items, not 32.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Ftraining%2Fdata.py%23L59-L78&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

 Next, I wrote the \_\_next\_\_ function, which returns the next datapoint.
 It checks whether the end of the dataset has been reached, and if not, returns a random image pair (or just one image, if exclude_style is True).
-I also have a function <span class="code">_check_data_to_return</span>, to ensure that I'm returning PyTorch tensors, not PIL images or something else by accident.
+Additionally, I have a function <span class="code">_check_data_to_return</span>, to ensure that I'm returning PyTorch tensors, not PIL images or something else by accident.

-That's pretty much it for the IterableDataset class; in <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/tests.py"><span class="code">tests.py</span></a> I also wrote a <span class="code">test_data</span> function to make sure everything was working.
+That's pretty much it for the IterableDataset class; in <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/tests.py"><span class="code">tests.py</span></a> I wrote a <span class="code">test_data</span> function to make sure everything was working.

 ## The Encoder